MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/activation/reset-office-365-proplus-activation-state.md

 You can use the `ospp.vbs` script to remove the Office 365 license.
 The `ospp.vbs` script is located in the `Program Files\Microsoft Office\Office16` folder.
 If you installed the 32-bit version of Office on a 64-bit operating system, go to the `Program Files (x86)\Microsoft Office\Office16` folder.

 > [!IMPORTANT]
-> Before you run the ospp.vbs, ensure that:
+> Before you run the ospp.vbs, make sure that:
 >
 > - If you want to run the script on a remote computer, the Windows firewall allows Windows Management Instrumentation (WMI) traffic on the remote computer.
 > - The user account you will use is a member of the Administrators group on the computer on which you run the script.